Courses

 Zen, Big Brush, and Expressive Ink Painting/Mark-Making

-Next Session is in 2026.
+2026 Dates TBD.
 “Zen” takes you on meditative walks, to brush-making, calligraphy, use of the big brush/mop, abstract/expressive ink painting, and connections between Asian artists and the abstract expressionists.
-You will produce numerous ink-on-paper pieces to stand alone or use with encaustic, acrylic, collage, etc. “A confident bold mark can be the statement that pulls a piece together.”
+You will produce numerous ink-on-paper pieces to stand alone or use with encaustic, acrylic, collage, etc. “A confident, bold mark can be the statement that pulls a piece together.”

 -